isnok/py-flowlib/README.rst

 Choose your favourite components from:

+flowtool-gitflow_
-- flowtool-gitflow_: general git shortcuts and workflow helpers (still alpha featurewise, but stable).
+    general git shortcuts and workflow helpers (still alpha featurewise, but stable). flowtool-githooks_
-- flowtool-githooks_: adds commands to install and manage hooks in your local git repositories.
+    adds commands to install and manage hooks in your local git repositories. flowtool-githooks-demo_
-- flowtool-githooks-demo_: some example git hooks that you can use to validate files you commit in you git or push to your remotes (i.e. shellcheck_, pylint_, yamllint_, du_ and more).
+    some example git hooks that you can use to validate files you commit in you git or push to your remotes (i.e. shellcheck_, pylint_, yamllint_, du_ and more). flowtool-python_
-- flowtool-python_: some functions/commands especially useful for python programmers.
+    some functions/commands especially useful for python programmers. flowtool-versioning_
-- flowtool-versioning_: an automated versioning system.
+    an automated versioning system. flowtool-releasing_
-- flowtool-releasing_: an automated release process for python packages to PyPI_ (still as good as a shell script, but soon this shall also change).
+    an automated release process for python packages to PyPI_ (still as good as a shell script, but soon this shall also change). flowtool-all_
-- flowtool-all_: meta package to install all major components in one go.
+    meta package to install all major components in one go.

 Try it out: